anonmily/redux-actionize/README.md

 			}
 		})

+If the creator is falsy/null, then it will be as if function(){ return {} } were provided as the creator, and no extra data will be added to the generated action.
+Thus, for the 'LOGIN_FAILURE' action/event defined above, the generated action object will be { type: 'applicatinon_login_failure' }.

 Then, let's add the generated reducer for this actionized state to our root reducer.

 	import { combineReducers } from 'redux'